SNHU-CS/CS-330/module02/mod2_tutorials.md

 ## Section 2-5: Reporting Shader Compilation and Linking Errors

-The code for this section ([tut_02_05.cpp](./tut_02_05.cpp)) demonstrates how to:
+The code for this section ([tut_02_05.cpp](./tut_02_05.cpp)) demonstrates how to do the following:

 * Report compilation and linking errors when building a shader program.

-In the previous tutorial, we added the `UCreateShaderProgram` function, which compiles the vertex and fragment shaders, and then links them into a single shader program.
+In the previous tutorial, we added the `UCreateShaderProgram` function, which compiles the vertex and fragment shaders and then links them into a single shader program.
 These compilation and linking operations occur at runtime, so what happens if there are errors?
 How will we know what went wrong?
-To solve this issue we are going to enhance the `UCreateShaderProgram` function to report these errors by printing them to the console output.
+To solve this issue, we are going to enhance the `UCreateShaderProgram` function to report these errors by printing them to the console output.

     bool UCreateShaderProgram(const char* vtxShaderSource, const char* fragShaderSource, GLuint &programId) {